vijayraavi/architecture-center/docs/guide/design-principles/index.md

 **Prefer availability over (strong) consistency**.
 The CAP theorem implies that a distributed system must make trade-offs between availability and consistency.
 Often, you can achieve higher availability by adopting an eventual consistency model.

 **Consider the skill set of the development team**.
 There are advantages to using polyglot persistence, but don't go overboard.
 Adopting a new data storage technology requires a new set of skills.
 The development team must understand how to get the most out of the technology.
 They must understand appropriate usage patterns, how to optimize queries, tune for performance, and so on.
-Factor this in when considering storage technologies.

 **Use compensating transactions**.
 A side effect of polyglot persistence is that a single transaction might write data to multiple stores.
 If something fails, use compensating transactions to undo any steps that already completed.

 **Look at bounded contexts**. *Bounded context* is a term from domain driven design.
 The bounded contexts in your system are a natural place to consider polyglot persistence.
-For example, "products" may appear in both the Product Catalog context and the Product Inventory context, but it's very likely that these two contexts have different requirements for storing and querying products.
+For example, "products" may appear in both the Catalog context and the Inventory context, but it's very likely that these contexts have different requirements for storing and querying products.

 ## Design for evolution